All Topological Bands of All Nonmagnetic Stoichiometric Materials: Results

-In Figs.~\ref{fig:good-bands}(e,f), we next respectively show the electronic band structures of the closely-related TMCs Ta$_2$NiSe$_5$ [\icsdweb{61148}, SG 15 ($C2/c$)] and Ta$_2$NiSe$_7$ [\icsdweb{61352}, SG 12 ($C2/m$)], which show particular promise for experimental investigations due to their relatively simple normal-state Fermi surfaces.
+In Figs.~\ref{fig:good-bands}E and F, we next respectively show the electronic band structures of the closely-related TMCs Ta$_2$NiSe$_5$ [\icsdweb{61148}, SG 15 ($C2/c$)] and Ta$_2$NiSe$_7$ [\icsdweb{61352}, SG 12 ($C2/m$)], which show particular promise for experimental investigations owing to their relatively simple normal-state Fermi surfaces.
 Ta$_2$NiSe$_5$ and Ta$_2$NiSe$_7$ belong to a larger family of materials previously highlighted for hosting metal-insulator transitions and strongly-correlated phases of matter.
-First, previous investigations have demonstrated that the layered TMC Ta$_2$NiSe$_5$ hosts an exotic exciton-insulator phase~\cite{TaNiSeExciton1,TaNiSeExciton2}.
-By comparing the parity (inversion) eigenvalues of Ta$_2$NiSe$_5$ with and without incorporating the effects of SOC [Fig.~\ref{fig:TaNiSeparity}(a,b)], we find that the narrow-gap semiconducting state of Ta$_2$NiSe$_5$ in fact realizes a 3D TI phase originating from weak, SOC-driven band inversion at the $\Gamma$ point.
-Unlike Ta$_2$NiSe$_5$, Ta$_2$NiSe$_7$ [Fig.~\ref{fig:good-bands}(f)] is instead a quasi-1D TMC, and has been previously highlighted for exhibiting a charge-density-wave instability~\cite{Ta2NiSe7OriginalCDW}.
-Ta$_2$NiSe$_7$ is closely related to the ES-classified, structurally chiral, quasi-1D TMC Weyl semimetal Ta$_2$ISe$_8$ [\icsdweb{35190}, SG 97 ($I422$), see~\supappref{App:ES}], which was shown in recent experimental works to exhibit a topological (axionic) charge-density wave that competes with a superconducting phase under applied pressure~\cite{CDWWeyl,AxionCDWExperiment,TaSeIpressureSC}.
+Previous investigations have demonstrated that the layered TMC Ta$_2$NiSe$_5$ hosts an exotic exciton-insulator phase~\cite{TaNiSeExciton1,TaNiSeExciton2}.
+By comparing the parity (inversion) eigenvalues of Ta$_2$NiSe$_5$ with and without incorporating the effects of SOC [Fig.~\ref{fig:TaNiSeparity}A and B], we find that the narrow-gap semiconducting state of Ta$_2$NiSe$_5$ in fact realizes a 3D TI phase originating from weak, SOC-driven band inversion at the $\Gamma$ point.
+Unlike Ta$_2$NiSe$_5$, Ta$_2$NiSe$_7$ [Fig.~\ref{fig:good-bands}F] is instead a quasi-1D TMC, and has been previously highlighted for exhibiting a charge-density-wave instability~\cite{Ta2NiSe7OriginalCDW}.
+Ta$_2$NiSe$_7$ is closely related to the ES-classified, structurally chiral, quasi-1D TMC Weyl semimetal Ta$_2$ISe$_8$ [\icsdweb{35190}, SG 97 ($I422$), see~\AppES], which was shown in recent experimental works to exhibit a topological (axionic) charge-density wave that competes with a superconducting phase under applied pressure~\cite{CDWWeyl,AxionCDWExperiment,TaSeIpressureSC}.
 In this work, we find that the room-temperature phase of Ta$_2$NiSe$_7$ is a 3D TI originating from a combination of anisotropic orbital coupling and SOC-driven band inversion.
-Specifically, we find that without SOC, Ta$_2$NiSe$_7$ is an ES-classified nodal-line semimetal with band inversions at $k_{x,y}=0$, $k_{z}=0,\pi$ [respectively the $\Gamma$ and $A$ points in Fig.~\ref{fig:TaNiSeparity}(c)] driven by orbital coupling in the $xy$- ($ab$-) plane [taking the Ta$_2$NiSe$_7$ chains to be oriented along the $z$- ($c$-axis) direction, see~\icsdweb{61352}~on~\webNoICSD].
-This can be seen by recognizing that Ta$_2$NiSe$_7$ without SOC [Fig.~\ref{fig:TaNiSeparity}(c)] exhibits the same parity eigenvalues as a $z$-directed weak TI [$(z_{2,1},z_{2,2},z_{2,3},z_{4})=(0012)$ when subduced onto SG 2 ($P\bar{1}$), see~\supappref{App:physicalMeaningnoSOCNLCSEBR} and Refs.~\onlinecite{FuKaneMele,FuKaneInversion,YoungkukLineNode,ZhidaSemimetals}].
-When SOC is reintroduced, the nodal lines at $E_{F}$ in Ta$_2$NiSe$_7$ become gapped, and the bands at $A$ are uninverted by SOC, while the bands at $\Gamma$ remain inverted [see Fig.~\ref{fig:TaNiSeparity}(d)].
+Specifically, we find that without SOC, Ta$_2$NiSe$_7$ is an ES-classified nodal-line semimetal with band inversions at $k_{x,y}=0$, $k_{z}=0,\pi$ [respectively the $\Gamma$ and $A$ points in Fig.~\ref{fig:TaNiSeparity}C] driven by orbital coupling in the $xy$- ($ab$-) plane [taking the Ta$_2$NiSe$_7$ chains to be oriented along the $z$- ($c$-axis) direction, see~\icsdweb{61352}].
+This can be seen by recognizing that Ta$_2$NiSe$_7$ without SOC [Fig.~\ref{fig:TaNiSeparity}C] exhibits the same parity eigenvalues as a $z$-directed weak TI [$(z_{2,1},z_{2,2},z_{2,3},z_{4})=(0012)$ when subduced onto SG 2 ($P\bar{1}$), see~\AppPhysicalMeaningnoSOCNLCSEBR and Refs.~\cite{FuKaneMele,FuKaneInversion,YoungkukLineNode,ZhidaSemimetals}].
+When SOC is reintroduced, the nodal lines at $E_{F}$ in Ta$_2$NiSe$_7$ become gapped, and the band inversion at $A$ is removed, while the bands at $\Gamma$ remain inverted [see Fig.~\ref{fig:TaNiSeparity}D].